 Both a Merchant Edition, available for a one-time fee of $85, and a $165 Developer Edition made for eCommerce site builders are available.

-Important note: Affiliate Royale now comes bundled with MemberPress, which offers a tremendous saving – click here to learn more.
-Both plugins are designed to work together, so you’ll get an affiliate manager plugin and membership plugin for around $15 extra.
+Important note: Affiliate Royale now comes bundled with MemberPress (on the Pro plan only) – click here to learn more.
+Both plugins are designed to work together, so if you need both this is a solid option.

 WP Affiliate Manager is the only affiliate manager plugin in this roundup to offer a no-cost option.
 Their freemium option delivers the plugin’s latest download, access to detailed tutorials and a support forum.